meteor-activeroute/legacy/README.md

 <li class="{{isActiveRoute className="is-disabled" route='home'}}">...</li>
 ```

-#### isNotActivePath
+##### isNotActivePath

-Template elper to check if the supplied path doesn't match the currently active route's
+Template helper to check if the supplied path doesn't match the currently active route's
 path.

 Returns either a configurable `'string'`, which defaults to `'disabled'`, or